getspacetime/makani/README.md

 ```

 ### Using Syntax Highlighting
+The syntax highlighting component is an optional feature.
+If you don't need this feature, skip this section and avoid loading the additional resources.

-Makani is using [Prism](https://prismjs.com/) for syntax highlighting, so a few more steps are needed.
+Makani is using [Prism](https://prismjs.com/) for syntax highlighting, so if you need this component, a few more steps are needed.

 In your `index.html`, add **only one** of the following themes to the `<head>...</head>` section:
 ```html